bitcoin-candlestick-ML/bitcoin-candlestick-ML-exploration/candlestick-examples/readme.txt

-Each group member was in charge of identifying candlestick patterns for different time denominations of data: hourly (jpmaddox "Joshua Maddox") daily (David-Ingraham "David Ingraham") weekly (babajide "Babajide Ademola")
+Each group member was in charge of different aspects of the project while collaborating on the project as a whole: daily event identification (jpmaddox "Joshua Maddox" & augurnaut "Shannon Li") evaluation and explanation of a double bottom event (David-Ingraham "David Ingraham") mathematical and functional evaluation of a double bottom event (babajide "Babajide Ademola")
-15-days (augurnaut "Shannon Li")

-We focused on 4 types of events:
-Head-and-Shoulders
-Stubby Tails (inverse Head-and-Shoulders)
-Camel Humps (inverse Double Bottoms)
-Double Bottoms
+We're focusing on one type of event: Double Bottoms

 We used tradingview.com to capture examples of price data following up to and the aftermath of such events